Ocean Spray (cooperative): History

+In 2003, Northland Cranberries made an $800 million offer to purchase Ocean Spray, but it was ultimately rejected.
+That March, the co-op voted to replace its 15-member board with a 12-member board that would be more responsive to the needs of smaller growers and open to selling the business.

-In June 2004, Ocean Spray members voted down a joint venture of the cooperative's beverage business with PepsiCo.
+In May 2004, PepsiCo made a formal offer to purchase half of the co-op, but members voted down the sale of the cooperative's beverage business.
 Pepsi had offered the co-op $100 million, an assumption of debt and fixed prices for cranberry harvests.
+In July, growers representing 6% of Ocean Spray's annual berry volume left the cooperative.

+In September 2004, Ocean Spray agreed to purchase the processing assets of Northland Cranberry for $28 million, ending the company's antitrust lawsuit.
+This acquisition included a juice production facility in Wisconsin Rapids, Wisconsin.

+In June 2006, at the request of People for the Ethical Treatment of Animals (PETA) Ocean Spray agreed to end its support for animal experiments.
+Previously, Ocean Spray had funded tests involving infecting mice with H. pylori, bacteria that cause stomach ulcers, and then feeding them cranberry juice to see if it had any positive effect.
+These experiments were conducted to determine the usefulness of Ocean Spray's cranberry juice as a digestif.
 In July 2006, the cooperative signed a 25-year single-serve (machine-dispensed) juice distribution deal with Pepsi.

-In September 2004, Ocean Spray agreed to purchase the processing assets of Northland Cranberry.
-This acquisition included a juice production facility in Wisconsin Rapids, Wisconsin.

 Ocean Spray completed expansion of the Wisconsin Rapids processing plant in September 2008.
 The addition doubles the facility size to 440000 sqft, making it the world's largest cranberry processing facility.
-The plant has numerous environmentally friendly features including a wastewater treatment facility, energy-efficient lighting, and the use of methane from the nearby Veolia Cranberry Creek Landfill for boiler fuel.
 With the addition, the plant will produce Craisins, in addition to currently produced juice concentrates.

+By the end of 2008, Ocean Spray had established new markets overseas.
+Australia, Britain, Canada, and Germany were among the most successful markets.
+Sales in Japan accounted for about five percent of its overseas sales.